MadByteDE/SPT-Linux-Guide/docs/lutris/native_server.md

     - Follow the instructions to [install NVM](https://github.com/nvm-sh/nvm?tab=readme-ov-file#intro).

-    - Prepare the project directory as described in the [Github repository](https://github.com/sp-tarkov/server?tab=readme-ov-file#installation).
+    - Prepare the project as described in the [SPT Github repository](https://github.com/sp-tarkov/server?tab=readme-ov-file#installation).

     - Use `CTRL+SHIFT+B` **OR** `Terminal` > `Run Build Task...` & build the project with `npm: build:release - project`.
 By default this will build the server for the latest SPT release.